Daisy (advertisement): Broadcast, impact, and controversy

 Nearly three weeks after its broadcast, Goldwater said that "the homes of America are horrified and the intelligence of Americans is insulted by weird television advertising by which this Administration threatens the end of the world unless all‐wise Lyndon is given the nation for his very own."
 In his subsequent speeches, Goldwater defended his views and insisted he wanted "peace through preparedness".
 In late September, he persuaded former president Dwight D. Eisenhower to appear in a filmed interview.
 He asked Eisenhower: "Our opponents are referring to us as warmongers, and I'd like to know what your opinion of that would be?"
 Eisenhower referred to Johnson's accusations as "actual tommyrot [nonsense]".

 Though the exact viewership of the commercial is unknown, Robert Mann, the author of the book Daisy Petals and Mushroom Clouds, estimates that approximately a hundred million people saw it.
 Mann said, "What one of the brilliant aspects of the daisy girl spot was they never mentioned Barry Goldwater, never showed his image, because they didn't need to.
 The audience already had a lot of information on Goldwater's reckless positions and statements on nuclear war and nuclear weapons ... they were trying to use what the voters already knew."

 A few days later, the Johnson campaign released another advertisement, known as the "Ice-cream ad".
 The advertisement begins with a young girl eating ice-cream, while a female voice-over warns of the presence of radioactive isotopes like strontium-90 and caesium-137, which originate from atomic explosions, in the food.
 She discusses the Nuclear Test Ban Treaty, and Goldwater's positions against it, stating that if he is elected, "they might start testing [atomic bombs] all over again".
 The Johnson campaign ran further advertisements in a similar vein, including "Confessions of a Republican" and "Eastern Seaboard".
 A few days before the election, polls showed Johnson leading with 61 percent to Goldwater's 39 percent.
 Johnson won the election in a landslide victory, receiving 486 electoral votes to Goldwater's 52.
-Johnson received one of the largest margins of the popular vote in the United States history, defeating Goldwater by almost 15 million votes (22.6 percent).
-As of the 2020 presidential election, Johnson has gained the highest share of the popular vote in a presidential election since it first became widespread in the 1824 election, and the "Daisy" ad is considered one of the most important factors in his victory.
+Johnson received one of the largest margins of the popular vote in United States history, defeating Goldwater by almost 15 million votes (22.6 percent).
+As of the 2024 presidential election, Johnson has gained the highest share of the popular vote in a presidential election since it first became widespread in the 1824 election, and the "Daisy" ad is considered one of the most important factors in his landslide victory.